skcm.org - Logo The Society of King Charles the Martyr-Masthead

-Since S.Charles's martyrdom in the 17th century numerous churches throughout the Anglican community have been founded and many chapels have also been dedicated in his honour.
-On this page we list many of these churches and chapels, a testament to the ongoing cult of S.Charles.
+Since S.Charles’s martyrdom numerous churches and altars throughout the Anglican Communion have dedicated in his honour.
+On this page we list many of these churches and chapels, a testament to the continuing cult of S.Charles.
 Some of these churches and chapels in the list include a link: click on the link to see the description and/or photo of the church included on this page or use the pull-down menu above.

 Churches and Chapels of S.Charles, King and Martyr